Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Get started for free

-Reporting rental income and deductions on personal tax returns
+Rental income reporting and deductions on personal tax returns

 For a sole proprietorship real estate, all sole proprietorship rental income and expenses are reported on your personal federal tax return, Form 1040.
-Specifically, you use Schedule E, Supplemental Income and Loss, to detail your rental property activities.
+Specifically, you use Schedule E to detail your rental property activities.
 This schedule requires you to list gross rents, various expenses like advertising, cleaning, insurance, mortgage interest, repairs, and utilities.

-You can also claim deductions for depreciation, which allows you to recover the cost of the property over its useful life, and management fees if you hire a property manager.
+You can also claim deductions for depreciation.
+It will allow you to recover the property’s cost over its lifetime and management fees, if you hire a property manager.
 Keeping meticulous records of all income and expenses is critical for accurate reporting and maximizing your legitimate deductions.

 Self-employment taxes and audit considerations

-As a real estate sole proprietor, you are generally considered self-employed.
-This means you are responsible for paying self-employment taxes, which include Social Security and Medicare taxes, on your net rental income if your rental activity is considered a "trade or business" (IRS).
-While not all rental activities trigger self-employment tax, it is important to consult a tax professional to determine your specific obligations.
+As a real estate sole proprietor, you are considered self-employed, meaning you are responsible for paying self-employment taxes, which include Social Security and Medicare taxes, on your net rental income if your rental activity is considered a "trade or business" (IRS).
+While not all rental activities trigger self-employment tax, it is important to consult a tax professional to determine specific obligations.

 Sole proprietorships can also face higher audit risks, especially if personal and business finances are commingled.
 The IRS scrutinizes deductions and income reporting, and a lack of clear separation between personal and business transactions can raise red flags.